 Applying for diversion eligibility involves a good working knowledge of the criminal justice system and experience in negotiating with government prosecutors for terms and conditions of a diversion program that best responds to the situation of the accused.

 Some programs require entering a plea of guilty first while others may avoid arraignment altogether.
 But this does not mean that you should immediately make an admission of guilt once you are charged.

 It is important that you speak to your criminal defense attorney before making any statements or entering a plea of guilty, regardless of the crime you are charged with.
 Your attorney will examine the charges against you, weigh the prosecution’s evidence, determine all defenses that are available in your case, and negotiate with the government for diversion eligibility if applicable.

-In Washington, D.C. and Maryland, the criminal defense attorneys at Lotze & Mosley, LLP have tried more than 100 criminal cases and have for years obtained favorable results for clients.
+At Lotze & Mosley, LLP, our criminal defense attorneys in Washington, D.C., and Maryland has tried more than 100 criminal cases and have for years obtained favorable results for clients.
 We aggressively investigate every case that we handle, weigh the evidence, raise all possible defenses, negotiate for diversion eligibility or reduced charges, and pursue cases to trial with positive results.